-Today, this tiny Southeast Asian country at the tip of Malaysia holds only a few percent of the world’s bullion, but authorities here have made it their goal to achieve 10% of the global pie within just five years.
+Today, this tiny Southeast Asian country at the tip of Malaysia holds only a few percents of the world’s bullion, but authorities here have made it their goal to achieve 10% of the global pie within just five years.

 All told, that would be a 500% increase.

 One big way the Singapore government is doing this speaks highly of their commitment to economic freedom.
 Quite frankly, they just get it here.

 While no government is perfect, at least Singapore’s “gets it”.
 They understand why people do the things they do and why capital reacts the way it does.

 They understand my five magic words: go where you’re treated best.